open-contracting/infrastructure/docs/cost/ids/sustainability.md

 1. Publish the meeting invite: [add a project document](../common.md#add-a-project-document) and set its [`.documentType`](project-schema.json,/definitions/Document,documentType) to 'consultationMeetingInvitation'.

-2. Publish the meeting details: add a [`Meeting`](../../reference/schema.md#meeting) object to the [`.social.consultationMeetings`](project-schema.json,/definitions/Social,consultationMeetings) array and set its:
+2. Publish the meeting details: add a [`Meeting`](../../reference/schema.md#meeting) object to the [`social.consultationMeetings`](project-schema.json,/definitions/Social,consultationMeetings) array and set its:

 - [`.id`](project-schema.json,/definitions/Meeting,id) incrementally
 - [`.date`](project-schema.json,/definitions/Meeting,date) to the date of the meeting
 - [`.address`](project-schema.json,/definitions/Meeting,address) to the address of the meeting
-- [`.numberOfParticipants`](project-schema.json,/definitions/Meeting,numberOfParticipants) to the number of people that participated in the meeting
+- [`.numberOfParticipants`](project-schema.json,/definitions/Meeting,numberOfParticipants) to the number of people that participated in the meeting.

 3. Publish the meeting minutes: [add a project document](../common.md#add-a-project-document) and set its [`.documentType`](project-schema.json,/definitions/Document,documentType) to 'minutes.consultationMeeting'.
 ```json